thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * Fix: Discount codes are validated improperly when the product requirements are not meant
 * Fix: CVC field allows more than 4 digits
 * Fix: In-browser receipt page is a mess on Twenty Fifteeen theme
-* Fix: exclude_categories and exclude_tags parameters not working properly in [downloads] short code
+* Fix: exclude_categories and exclude_tags parameters not working properly in [downloads] shortcode
 * Fix: Cross-domain download files get corrupted on NGINX servers
 * Fix: Instantiating EDD_Payment_Stats without a date triggers an error
 * Fix: File size not displayed when download files